 The theatre reopened in 1981 with a Shirley Bassey concert.
 Since then, musicals at the Apollo Victoria Theatre include The Sound of Music starring Petula Clark, and an 18-year run of Starlight Express boasting a redesigned auditorium to allow for race tracks to go through the audience.
 Wicked opened at the Apollo Victoria Theatre in September 2006.

 The auditorium has two levels - Stalls and Dress Circle.
-This is a very wide auditorium, and those at the extreme sides may suffer with sightlines, but the price of the tickets for these seats does reflect the quality.
-The overhang of the Dress Circle will affect the view of the top of the stage from seats in Row Y and onwards.
+This is a very wide auditorium.
+The overhang of the Dress Circle affects the view of the top of the stage from seats in Row Y and onwards.

-The Dress Circle in this theatre is very deep, and as such the last few rows of seats do feel rather removed from the action, though the view is still excellent and the spectacle of the current production is still very much apparent from these seats.
-The legroom is also generally very good.
+The Dress Circle in this theatre is very deep, though the view is still excellent and the spectacle of the current production is still very much apparent from these seats.